-- Employees should give the name of their employer.
-If employed by a company, give the name of the company paying your wages or salary, not that of the ultimate holding company. - Where you hold an office, give the name of the person or body which appointed you.
+1. EMPLOYMENT, OFFICE, TRADE, PROFESSION OR VOCATION You should show every employment, office, trade, profession or vocation carried on for profit or gain NOTES - Give a short description of the employment etc. concerned • Employees should give the name of their employer.
+If employed by a company, give the name of the company paying your wages or salary, not that of the ultimate holding company. • Where you hold an office, give the name of the person or body which appointed you.
 In the case of a public office, this will be the authority which pays you.
-In the case of a teacher in a maintained school, the local education authority; in the case of an aided school, the school governing body. - If you are a partner in a firm, give the name of the firm. - If you are a remunerated director, give the name of the organisation
+In the case of a teacher in a maintained school, the local education authority; in the case of an aided school, the school governing body.

+- If you are a partner in a firm, give the name of the firm. - If you are a remunerated director, give the name of the organisation

 2. SPONSORSHIP You should declare the name of any person or body who has made any payments to you in the last year towards your expenses as a councillor or towards your election expenses.
 You do not need to declare the amounts of any payments: only the name of the person or body making them.
 NOTES - This includes any payment or financial benefit from a trade union within the meaning of Trade Union and Labour Relations (Consolidation) Act, 1992.
 Employees should give the name of their employer.
 If employed by a company, give the name of the company paying your wages or salary, not that of the ultimate holding company.
 Where you hold an office, give the name of the person or body which appointed you.
 In the case of a public office, this will be the authority which pays you.
 In the case of a teacher in a maintained school, the local education authority; in the case of an aided school, the school governing body.
 If you are a partner in a firm, give the name of the firm.
-If you are a remunerated director, give the name of the organisation CONTRACTS WITH THE AUTHORITY (a) You should describe all contracts, of which you are aware, which are not fully discharged, and (a) Four should describe all contracts, or which you are aware, which are not fully discharged, and which are: (i) contracts for the supply of goods, services or works to the authority or on the authority's behalf and (ii) between the authority of which you are a member, and either yourself or a company in which you have a beneficial interest or of which you are a director.
+If you are a remunerated director, give the name of the organisation CONTRACTS WITH THE AUTHORITY (a) You should describe all contracts, of which you are aware, which are not fully discharged, and which are: which are: (i) contracts for the supply of goods, services or works to the authority or on the authority's behalf and (ii) between the authority of which you are a member, and either yourself or a company in which you have a beneficial interest or of which you are a director.
 NOTES - You need not say what the financial arrangements are, but should say for how long the contract is.
 4. LAND IN THE AREA OF THE AUTHORITY NOTES - You should include any land in the area of the authority in which you have a beneficial interest (that is, in which you have some proprietary interest for your own benefit).
 You should give the address or a brief description to identify it.
 If you live in the authority's area you should include your home under this heading as owner, lessee, or tenant.
 You should also include any property from which you receive rent, or of which you are the mortgagee.
 "Land" includes any buildings or parts of buildings.